Skip to main content

 The risks are assessed with quantitative and qualitative tools considering both the likelihood of occurrence and the impacts that may results from the occurrence of the risk in a defined time horizon.

-Risk Knowledge, training and risk communication activities are carried out, aimed at increasing the dissemination of the risk culture, identifying, developing and strengthening the resources operating
+Finally, Risk Knowledge, training and risk communication activities are carried out, aimed at increasing the dissemination of the risk culture, identifying, developing and strengthening the resources operating in the risk management field across Eni’s various businesses and developing the risk knowledge management system.

-Eni’s top risks portfolio consists of 20 risks classified in: (i) external risks, (ii) strategic risks and, finally, (iii) operational risks.
+Eni’s top risks portfolio is classified in: (i) external risks, (ii) strategic risks and, finally, (iii) operational risks.

 Publications